Bowen Family Systems Theory

 Sibling Positiion

 Have you ever wondered why you differ so much from your siblings?
 How on Earth did you end up in the same family?
-In fact, each of you is in a unique emotional triangle with your parents (alive or not), born at different times with unique pressures.
+In fact, each of you is in a unique emotional triangle with your parents (alive or not), born at different times with unique circumstances.
 What’s more, you’ll also likely be in emotional triangles with each other, which may involve a parent, when said parent takes a child’s side.
-These various triangles produce distinct personalities with common traits, roughly divided into oldest, middle, and youngest child characteristics.
+These various triangles produce distinct personalities with some common traits, roughly divided into oldest, middle, and youngest child characteristics.